How do recruitment agencies work?

 Be wary of companies or individuals who attempt to charge you for their services to land you a job.
 If you are unsure if a company is legitimate, make sure to do some research.
-A free email address for example, is usually a not a good sign (Gmail, Hotmail, Yahoo etc.), as they might not be linked to a reputable company.
-Be wary of forwarding documents such as copies of certificates, your ID or your passport.
+A free email address, for example, is usually not a good sign (Gmail, Hotmail, Yahoo, etc.), as they might not be linked to a reputable company.
+Be wary of forwarding documents such as copies of certificates, your ID, or your passport.
 This sensitive information can be used for identity theft.

 Recruitment agencies have an extensive database or ‘talent community’ of great candidates, and often fill positions without advertising.
 It is good to register your CV with a few good agencies so that they have your details on record for when a role in your field comes up.
 You can register your CV on the Greys Recruitment website here.

-A key aspect professional recruitment agencies functions is sourcing ‘passive’ candidates for their clients, also called ‘headhunting’.
+A key aspect of professional recruitment agencies’ functions is sourcing ‘passive’ candidates for their clients, also called ‘headhunting’.
 Candi Samuels, Senior Talent Acquisition Specialist at Greys Recruitment says,

 ‘Headhunting is a huge part of my job, especially with the skills shortage in South Africa.
-I approach high profile candidates who are currently employed but not actively seeking employment in another organization.
-I successfully convince the candidate to explore the opportunity by focusing on the benefits of ‘making a move’ compared to their pain points of their current position, therefor sparking their interest and completing the recruitment process.
+I approach high-profile candidates who are currently employed but not actively seeking employment in another organization.
+I successfully convince the candidate to explore the opportunity by focusing on the benefits of ‘making a move’ compared to the pain points of their current position, therefore sparking their interest and completing the recruitment process.
 Benefiting both the candidate and our client.’